AGuyNamedC-Los/carlos-castillo-portfolio/README.md

 # Carlos Castillo Website Portfolio

 A [portfolio website](https://carlos-castillo-portfolio.herokuapp.com/) showcasing my projects and links to my LinkedIn, Github, and resume.
-- *Note* Please allow a couple seconds for the website to load,
+- *Note* Please allow a couple seconds for the website to load.

 # Description